Past Winners of Best Student Paper Competitions

 Amanda Michalski, Furman University

-2012 Best Undergraduate Honors Theses
+2012 Best Undergraduate Honor Theses

 FIRST PLACE: